MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 ### Design considerations

 - Unnecessary traffic on the network should be avoided, as it's a cause for extra carbon emissions.
-- Avoid large amounts of data to be transferred if there are ways to prevent it.
+- Minimizing the amount of data transferred is crucial.
 - The location of an application's consumers can be disparate, and it can be challenging to serve requests with good performance and energy efficiency if the distance is too great.
 - Applications making use of a media streaming service may have high requirements for bandwidth and compression, and can have a substantial carbon footprint if not designed carefully.
 - Networks sending uncompressed data can have a higher requirement on bandwidth, the allocated resources, and the solution in general.
 Consider compressing data to optimize the workload and design for a more network efficient solution.